They may have discussed marriage or been engaged.

 Chera - “widowhood” - was not limited to a husband's death, nor was it limited by religious or legal constructs around the partnership.
 A widow could be a woman who lost her partner through divorce, desertion, imprisonment, or especially death.
 If she marries or remarries, she is no longer a “widow” because she is no longer bereft.

-Caring for such a woman was seen as a privilege and a manifestation of God's compassion.
+Caring for such a person was seen as a privilege and a manifestation of God's compassion.